Variety: 100% Shiraz

 Vine Age: 40+ years old

-This mild growing season created classically elegant Hunter Valley reds; soft and immediately attractive.
-The colour carries an intense red-blue with violet hue, the aromas are a melange of black cherry and orange blossom.
-On the palate the fruit carries blackberry, cola and Turkish delight underpinned by a velvet creaminess and chocolatey roundness - the magic of Shiraz-Viognier co-fermentation.
+A classically elegant Hunter Valley red; soft and immediately attractive with smooth tannins and glossy balance.
+Vibrant Shiraz aromatics full of black cherry and liquorice with the Viognier adding rose petal and musk.
+Fruit flavours carry blackberry, cola and Turkish Delight underpinned by a velvet creaminess and chocolatey roundness - the magic of Shiraz-Viognier co-fermentation.

 Drink: Now to 2030